 Brennan added, “These innovations are great examples of just how quickly mobile payment technology is advancing, particularly in the P2P space.
 Credit unions today should focus significant time and resources on preparing for the next generation of P2P, which promises to include new innovations for business-to-consumer payments.
 For example, very soon we can expect to see insurance companies transferring funds, on the spot, into the accounts of flood victims.”

-Pierce reminds credit unions that while mobile payments represent the wave of the future for all consumers, they are already becoming a common practice within younger demographics.
+Pierce reminds credit unions that while the digital payment solution represents the wave of the future for all consumers, they are already becoming a common practice within younger demographics.

 “Going forward, the quality of your mobile payments tools will make all the difference in how members, and especially millennials, perceive your credit union,” she said.
 “To continue to grow and thrive, your mobile platforms need to remain in step with the digital experiences consumers receive in other areas of their lives.”